Small wins buoy Ukraine; West says Russians losing momentum

 In the southern Donbas, the Azov Sea port of Mariupol is now largely under Russian control, except for a few hundred Ukrainian troops who have refused to surrender and remain holed up in the Azovstal steel factory.

-The invasion of Ukraine has other countries along Russia’s flank worried they could be next.
-The government of Finland, which shares both a 1,340-kilometer (830-mile) land border and the Gulf of Finland with Russia, formally announced that it would apply for NATO membership.
+The invasion of Ukraine has other countries along Russia’s flank worried they could be next, including Finland, which shares both a 1,340-kilometer (830-mile) land border and the Gulf of Finland with Russia.
+Putin told Finnish President Sauli Niinisto in a Saturday phone call that joining NATO would be an “error.”

-“This is a historic day,” President Sauli Niinisto said Sunday in Helsinki.

-Finnish Prime Minister Sanna Marin said joining NATO would help guarantee peace for Finland.
+In neighboring Sweden, after the ruling Social Democratic Party on Sunday backed plans to join NATO, the plan was to be discussed Monday in parliament, with an announcement by the Cabinet to follow.

 McQuillan reported from Lviv.
 Yuras Karmanau in Lviv, Mstyslav Chernov and Andrea Rosa in Kharkiv, Elena Becatoros in Odesa and other AP staffers around the world contributed to this report.